-The primary and secondary fuel filters are located on the R.H. side of the engine.
-The primary filter is located below the starter, and the secondary fuel filter is below the air compressor.
-They are of a spin-on type and must be replaced every 12,500 miles (20 000 km) or once a year, whichever comes first.
-The primary fuel filter is equipped with a positive seal drain-valve to prevent water infiltration in engine fuel system.
+The primary and secondary fuel filters are of a spin-on type and must be replaced every 12,500 miles (20 000 km) or once a year, whichever comes first.
+If the primary fuel filter is a fuel filter/water separator type, it is equipped with a positive seal drain-valve to prevent water infiltration in engine fuel system.
 To drain, loosen positive seal drain-valve below filter and tighten after water has been flushed out.